fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 root@7edcb36aff08:/# echo "Hello, exec!" > index.html
 ```

 Refresh the page and our message is displayed!
 So exec can be used to interact with the containers.
-Remember that all of the changes are lost when the container is deleted so if you want to preserve them you can use _commit_.
+Remember that all of the changes are lost when the container is deleted so if you want to preserve them you can use _commit_ just as we did in [previous section](/en/part12/introduction_to_containers#other-docker-commands).

 </div>